High Court rules MIQ lottery 'not demonstrably justified'

 "In some instances in a manner that was not demonstrably justified in a free and democratic society," Justice Mallon said.

-The decision, which spanned hundreds of pages, outlined Justice Mallon's decision.
+The decision, which spanned hundreds of pages, outlined the judge's decision.

 She found that the MIQ system didn't allow for individual circumstances to be considered and prioritised, and examples of extreme delays were not prioritised.